Keep Young and Beautiful (Dad's Army): Plot

-A field training exercise of each platoon tackling an obstacle course carrying a pole ends in disaster as Corporal Jones' section, consisting of Privates Walker, Frazer, Pike and Godfrey, ends up falling in the water.
-Captain Mainwaring later discusses with Sergeant Wilson how he would prefer to have much younger men in his platoon.
+A field training exercise of the platoon tackling an obstacle course whilst carrying a pole ends in disaster as Corporal Jones' section, consisting of Privates Walker, Frazer, Pike and Godfrey, ends up falling in the water.
+Mainwaring later discusses with Wilson how he would prefer to have much younger men in his platoon.
 At that moment, Wilson presents Mainwaring with a letter from the War Office which states that the oldest members of the Home Guard will be transferred to ARP and the younger, fitter ARP Wardens will be transferred into the Home Guard.
 Mainwaring is appalled at the idea of losing his men and having members of Chief Warden Hodges' "rabble" in his platoon, but Wilson points out everyone is at risk.

 Mainwaring worries that he too might be transferred into the ARP, so he buys himself a wig, while Wilson has acquired a corset (or "gentleman's abdominal support", as he calls it).
 They both try to hide it, but Mainwaring quickly figures out Wilson, who admits he is doing it not for vanity, but to stay with the unit.
 Mainwaring then shows off his wig, only for Wilson to start laughing uncontrollably.
 Members of the platoon start to notice odd things about Mainwaring, so when Mainwaring catches Pike trying to look under his cap, he decides to reveal his wig to the entire platoon.
 Unfortunately, when Mainwaring whips off his cap, the wig comes off with it so the platoon still see the normal Mainwaring, with Jones remarking "Personally, I think it makes him look older."
 Mainwaring also tells them of the upcoming parade where the Area Commander will decide who will be transferred.

 Upon learning of this, Jones and Godfrey visit Frazer's funeral parlour late one night and tell him that "If any of the platoon are going to be put in the ARP, it'll be us three cause we're the oldest."
 Frazer then agrees to perform a makeover on Jones and Godfrey, as well as himself, in order to make them look younger.
 In the meantime, Hodges is also worried of being put into the Home Guard so he purchases some grey "hair dye" courtesy of Walker, which is actually white ceiling paint mixed with gum arabic.
 Hodges later showboats his makeover to the platoon, although Walker subtly laughs "Wait till he tries to get it off."

 When Mainwaring learns of the drastic measures that Frazer, Jones and Godfrey have gone through to stay in the platoon, he does not approve, but states that "it's too late to do anything about it now."
 After the inspection, in which none of the Home Guard members were selected to join the ARP, Mainwaring is stunned when Colonel Pritchard quietly congratulates him for once again demonstrating initiative in a crisis, adding that he did not see anything.
 Moments later it begins to rain heavily, causing the makeup on the three soldiers' faces to run.